 William Tan, a mulatto man and son of Jemima Tan, a white woman late of this county.
 He is of bright complexion, has straight black hair, pretty stout and straight made, aged 21 last September (3 December 1801) [Back of Guardian Accounts Book 1783-1804, nos.
 1, 21, 35, 136].

 Since so many free African Americans were light-skinned, many observers assume that they were the offspring of white slave owners who took advantage of their female slaves.
-Only three of the approximately four hundred families in this history was proven to descend from a white slave owner.
-They were the children of South Carolina planters: Collins, Holman, and Pendarvis.
+Only 4 of over 600 families in this history were proven to descend from a white slave owner.
+The Leviner family of Norfolk County were the descendants of a white slave owner who freed them in 1697.
+And there were three families who were the children of South Carolina planters: Collins, Holman, and Pendarvis.
 Like their fathers, they were wealthy slave owners who were accepted in white society.

 In 1782 Virginia relaxed its restrictions on manumission, and thereafter manumitted slaves contributed to the increase in the free African American population.

 By 1790 free African Americans were concentrated the counties below the James River and the northeastern part of North Carolina [Heads of Families - North Carolina, 10].
 This was a pattern of settlement similar to that of newly freed white servants.
 Land was available in Southside Virginia and in the northeastern part of North Carolina at prices former servants could afford [Morgan, American Slavery, 227-30].

 |Table 2.
 Number of free African Americans in North Carolina and their percentage of the total free population in 1790 by county|